Manual full node setup (without the wizard)

 3. Do I earn more rewards by running a more powerful node?

-4. Is it mandatory to purchase a node license to run a node?
+4. Is it mandatory to purchase anything to run a node?

 ### Next Steps